Delogrand770/champGG/README.md

 # Setup

-I use nwjs.io to have direct access to node.js.
+I use nwjs.io to have direct access to node.js from the dom.
 I won't provide the nw.exe that way you can download the original/safe version from the creators themselves.

 1. Visit http://nwjs.io/ (formerly node-webkit) and download the version for your operating system.
 2. Extract the archive